judering/judering.github.io/index.md

 # RECENT AND UPCOMING PERFORMANCES

+## FEBRUARY 2023
+"Flux" for Ondes Martenot and electronics - written in collaboration with Nathalie Forget.
+Performance by Pierre-Emmanuel Hurpeau at the Mediatheque at the Conservatoire National Supérieur de musique et de danse de Paris, 14th February, 18.00.

 ## JANUARY 2023
 "Invisible Scamper" from my WILDWOOD cello suite will be performed by Martin Johnson at the Northern Ireland launch of newmusic::newIreland 4, the Contemporary Music Centre's latest promotional CD.
 The MAC, Belfast, 26th January at 7.30pm